 Kuala Lumpur is the capital of Malaysia.

-The Petronas Twin Towers, a pair of glass-and-steel-clad skyscrapers with Islamic motifs is the most dominant feature of the modern skyline.
+The Petronas Twin Towers, a pair of glass-and-steel-clad skyscrapers with Islamic motifs, is the most dominant modern skyline feature.

 The Towers appear in the first episode of the US TV series 24.
-Numerous scenes filmed at the famed towers, the most notable was the 1999 film Entrapment.
+Numerous scenes were filmed at the famed towers.
+The most notable was the 1999 film Entrapment.

 The most recent was in the 2016 film Independence Day: Resurgence.